Representations of the D=2 Euclidean and Poincar\'e groups: Introduction

-The paper is organized as follows.\hyphenation{pro-ducts} In Section \ref{sec:Mackey} we review the concept of induced representation and recall Mackey's theorem for semidirect products, explaining carefully all its ingredients.
-In Section \ref{euclidean-sec} we review the definition of the Euclidean group and its double cover.
-In Section \ref{sec:UIR(2)} we classify the representations with the orbit method, find the representation space (equivariant functions) and, closely following Mackey's theorem, compute the matrices of the representations in terms of Bessel functions.
-In Section \ref{sec:Poincare} we describe briefly the Poincaré group, highlighting the differences with respect to the Euclidean group.
-In Section \ref{sec:uir(1,1)} we perform the same task than the one done for the Euclidean group.
-In this case there are more types of orbits and the equivariant sections are computed explicitly for all of them.
-Finally in the appendices we define the Spin group of an orthogonal group starting from its Clifford algebra and compute explicitly the Spin groups of SO(2) and SO(1,1).
+The paper is organized as follows.
+In Section~ \ref{sec:Mackey} we review the basic in\-gre\-di\-ents of induced representation theory and state Mackey's theorem for semidirect products, fixing the notation used throughout the paper.
+Section~\ref{euclidean-sec} introduces the two-dimensional Euclidean group and its double cover.
+In Section~\ref{sec:UIR(2)} we construct explicitly the unitary irreducible representations of $\rE(2)$ and compute their matrix elements.
+Section~\ref{sec:Poincare} reviews the structure of the two-dimensional Poincar\'e group and emphasizes its differences with respect to the Euclidean case.
+Section~\ref{sec:uir(1,1)} contains the explicit construction of its unitary irreducible representations and the analysis of the associated matrix elements.
+Finally, the appendices collect the necessary material on Clifford algebras, Spin groups, and Rigged Hilbert Spaces.